nixworks/public/news/2006/02/13/README.md

 ##### Renae Lawrence
 ### [ Australian Renae Lawrence, 28, the only female member of the Bali Nine group arrested in 2005, and fellow accused Scott Rush, 19, are convicted in Indonesia of attempting to import heroin to Australia and sentenced to life imprisonment. ](/news/2006/02/13/australian-renae-lawrence-28-the-only-female-member-of-the-bali-nine-group-arrested-in-2005-and-fellow-accused-scott-rush-19-are-convi.md)
-_Context: Scott Rush, Bali Nine, life imprisonment, Renae Lawrence_
+_Context: life imprisonment, Renae Lawrence, Scott Rush, Bali Nine_

 ## [Previous Day...](/news/2006/02/12/index.md)